-| If you want to build a soap box derby car,
+If you want to build a soap

-Parents should never forget that there is very little real accomplishment for a child who
+school.
+Parents should never forget that there is very little real accomplishment

-displays a project he or she had little to do with making.
-Better to have a few
+for a child who displays a project he or she had little to do with making.
+Better to

-upbeat and positive about your contributions to the team and keep most of his/her advice
+about your contributions to the team and keep most of his/her advice on how you could play

-on how you could play better to himself.
-And, if you have a parent that ever yells
+better to himself.
+And, if you have a parent that ever yells at you or

-your games for the whole season.
+the whole season.

 I hope you have parents that realize that "being